CyberSource/cybersource-rest-client-python/docs/ReportSubscriptionsApi.md

 # **get_subscription**
 > ReportingV3ReportSubscriptionsGet200ResponseSubscriptions get_subscription(report_name)

-Retrieve subscription for a report name by organization
+Get subscription for report name

+View the details of a report subscription, such as the report format or report frequency, using the report’s unique name.

 ### Example
 ```python